 It was exactly ten years ago that Marc Andreessen famously declared that software was eating the world and made a list of all the industries that had already been swallowed whole by that time, adding in his predictions for the future as well.
 Andreessen was not so much prophesizing as connecting the dots, declaring in crystal clear fashion the logical conclusion of a two-decade-long development.
 He was proven right over and over again.

-Today low-code/no-code technology, which has branched out from the software revolution Andreessen was drawing attention to, is pushing the limits of software use, expanding it into fields that were traditionally averse to technology.
-What does this tell about future?
+Today low-code/no-code technology, which has branched out from the software revolution Andreessen was drawing attention to, is pushing the limits of software use and expanding it into fields that were traditionally averse to technology.
+What does this tell us about the future?
 What role can we expect no-code technology to play in the next three to five years?
 Here is a short list of no-code-related changes we can expect to see in the near future:

 1- No-code will take digital transformation to bureaucracy🔗

 If there is one domain desperately in need of a digital transformation, it must be the government.
 For a regular citizen, just the idea of nudging that cumbersome behemoth into taking a particular action is enough to evoke horrors: Spending hours waiting for a single signature or approval from an official or just the go-ahead from an authority who doesn’t even know you are there.
 Be it an application for a building permit, a transfer of deed or a simple petition drawn out to voice a request, you are slated to waste hours and even days each time you visit a government institution.
 But it doesn’t have to be that way.